- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 Nassau, New Providence

-Like we mentioned above, the capital Nassau offers some of the best real estate in The Bahamas.
+As we mentioned above, the capital Nassau offers some of the best real estate in The Bahamas.
 Better Homes and Gardens MCR Bahama Group can assist you in finding the perfect home in this tropical haven.
 From waterfront properties to stunning condominiums, a trustworthy agent can help you find exactly what you’re looking for.

 Arawak Cay, New Providence

 While Arawak Cay is not a city–it’s within Nassau, New Providence–it’s a great part of the city to live in.
 This vibrant precinct is referred to by the locals as the Fish Fry because of the wonderful variety of restaurants and eateries.
-Arawak Cay truly captures the essence of island living with the charming beachfront shacks, traditional island cuisine and a welcoming community that anyone can fall in love with.
+Arawak Cay truly captures the essence of island living with charming beachfront shacks, traditional island cuisine, and a welcoming community that anyone can fall in love with.

 Benefits: